 Associate Professor, Lecturer

-I am an associate professor of gender studies at Lund University.
+I am an associate professor of gender studies at Lund University and the Head of department.

 I received my PhD in English literature in 2001 from Umeå University where I conducted my undergraduate studies and most of my graduate studies.